layereight/nfc-music-box/README.md

 ### Install NFC Reader Software on your Volumio

 * install MFRC522-trigger software from https://github.com/layereight/MFRC522-trigger
+* do all the prerequisites first https://github.com/layereight/MFRC522-trigger#prerequisites
 * the purpose of the software is to detect NFS tags and call the volumio REST API to trigger certain actions; e.g. play playlists, stop playback, ...
-* to do that, ssh into your music box
+* for installation, ssh into your music box
   * `ssh volumio@music-box.local`, default password is "volumio"
   *
     ```bash